DearHRS/Regular-Polygons/README.md

 # Regular-Polygons
-Java code to find coordinates for regular polygons This was 5th task from college for Java.
+Java code to generate coordinates for regular polygons upto 100 sides This was 5th task from college for Java.
 Coordinates are calculated with help of Sin and Cos, but for simplicity sake coordinates are rounded to 100000th place.
-Currently working on roughly drawing the shapes.
+Also roughly draws shapes